zpetr/apigility-htmlnegotiation/README.md

 HtmlNegotiation module for Apigility.

-Response type is base on *Accept* header :
+Response type is based on *Accept* header :

 - request that specifies **text/html** (or **text/\*+html**) get the content in HTML
 - **application/hal+json** (or **application/\*+json**) request get the content in HalJson as usual.